 - Axiom Designer ribbon tab

 - Explorer task pane

 - Process task pane

-- Workflow task pane (see Axiom Software Help for more information)

 Customizing the Axiom ribbon tab

 Axiom Software provides a built-in Axiom ribbon tab to provide access to Axiom functionality.
 By default, this tab is assigned as a startup file for the Everyone role in security, and is configured to display to all users in all circumstances.
 If desired you can do any of the following: